China (officially the People’s Republic of China) is a country in East Asia. It has the largest population of any country in the world.

 WHO PLAYS MOBILE GAMES IN CHINA?

-Recently, it has been difficult to track Chinese preferences in game genres.
-The highest grossing includes MMORPGs, racing simulators, and quest games.
+Lately, it has been difficult to track Chinese preferences in game genres.
+The highest grossing genres include MMORPGs, racing simulators, and quest games.
 As is characteristic, all the games in the top 10 were released by Chinese developers.

-It can be said that from a gameplay point of view, the Chinese do not feel the sense of striving to prove their superiority in the game that is so prevalent among western gamers.
-This means Chinese mobile gamers do not enjoy challenges, but something more relaxing instead, and they have a particular weakness for casual games and RPGs.
+It can be said that, from a gameplay point of view, the Chinese do not feel the drive to prove their superiority in games that is so prevalent among western gamers.
+This means Chinese mobile gamers do not enjoy challenges but prefer something more relaxing instead, and they have a particular weakness for casual games and RPGs.

-Unlike western gamers, the Chinese prefer cartoonish graphics featuring bobblehead characters instead of realistic graphics.
+Unlike western gamers, the Chinese like cartoonish graphics featuring bobblehead characters instead of realistic graphics.

-The Chinese do not react very well to promotions within games, although they do like to show off their status (e.g. that they are VIP users) and boast that they can afford to drop USD 10,000 on game purchases for all the other players to see.
+The Chinese do not respond well to in-game promotions, although they do like to show off their status (e.g. that they are VIP users) and boast about being able to afford dropping $10,000 on game purchases for all other players to see.

-The top games for Android as of February 2018:
+The top games for Android as of March 2019, according to Statista, were: